 Next steps in the evaluation of the Initiative

 After revising our strategy in the first part of 2018, we proceeded to flesh out a corresponding outcomes framework that we will use to focus and assess the Initiative through 2021.
 This summary of the framework gives an overview of the key objectives and longer-run outcomes we are working towards.
 We also used the framework to develop interim outcomes, implementation markers, learning questions, and evaluation plans that will guide our work and learning in the years ahead.
 With the specificity of this new framework, our efforts to assess and adapt our work based on what we are learning along the way have entered a new phase, one that will be increasingly though still not exclusively focused on summative questions about whether, where, and how we are having impact through our work.

-We will update this overview document with links to the relevant evaluation documents that are pending as they become available.
+We will update this overview document with links to all the relevant evaluation documents that are planned and pending as they become available.
 In the meantime, if you have any questions about the evaluation work described above, or suggestions for future evaluations, please contact Daniel Stid, Director of the Madison Initiative, at firstname.lastname@example.org.

 *The William and Flora Hewlett Foundation is a nonpartisan, private charitable foundation that advances ideas and supports institutions to promote a better world.
 The foundation does not lobby or earmark grant funds for prohibited lobbying activities, as defined in the federal tax laws.
 The foundation’s funding for policy work is limited to permissible forms of support only, such as general operating support grants that grantees can allocate at their discretion and project support grants for nonlobbying activities (e.g., public education and nonpartisan research).
 Additionally, the foundation may fund nonpartisan political activities by grantees in compliance with the electioneering rules.
 The foundation does not engage in or use its resources to support or oppose political candidates or parties.